Our slogan wasn’t born in a boardroom; it wasn’t concocted in the office of a marketing agency or analyzed in a focus group.

 We have invested in a number of leading technologies to deliver cost-effective, high-performing service to our network’s customers.
 This is one reason why SSi Micro was contracted to design, build and manage the Government of Nunavut’s communications network in 2010.
 For the past several years, this network provides the government significantly increased capacity, as well as greater flexibility in functionality between communities.

-SSi has a long history of working with wireless products.
-Since 1996 we have been using wireless technology in one form or another.
+SSi has been working extensively with wireless products and infrastructure for over 20 years.
 Initially, our focus was on simple point-to-point links for our larger clients.
-As our wireless experience evolved and product lines improved, the use of this technology became our primary network “last-mile” tool.
+As our wireless experience evolved and product lines improved, wireless became our primary network “last-mile” technology.
 In March of 2004, SSi began offering high-speed wireless internet to customers in Yellowknife.
-This was the first of its kind in Canada.
-Instead of using wire-line connections such as cable or DSL, the service was delivered via satellite through portable modems that work anywhere in Yellowknife.
-If an SSi customer in Yellowknife had his network modem, a computer and a power supply, he could get online.
-It has proven to be a huge success.
+The technology was the first of its kind deployed in Canada.
+Instead of using wire-line connections such as cable or DSL, the service was delivered via satellite to a central gateway, and from antenna sites around the city, service was delivered to portable modems that worked anywhere in Yellowknife.
+If an SSi customer in Yellowknife had an SSi network modem, computer and a power supply, they could get online.
+The launch exceeded all expectations.

 SSi’s wireless platform provides a significant advantage to customers.
 Since their modems and mobile devices are portable, customers can roam to any community in our satellite network and go online just as they would at home.